IvanLeffalle/IvanLeffalle/README.md

 <hr>
 <pre>
 💻 Full Stack Developer
+🎓 Dentist Graduate of the Universidad Nacional del Nordeste, Argentina
 📚 Software Development Student at BYU-Idaho
 📝 Enthusiastic about learning and solving complex problems
 🔭 Interested in transitioning into fields like Machine Learning and Artificial Intelligence in the future